-My first day riding through the bush was nerve-wracking on a rickety bike with no lights in the pitch black.
-Forget the whites of their eyes!
-All you could see was the red glow of cigarettes being puffed on by other riders.
+My first day riding through the bush on a rickety bike with no lights in the pitch black was nothing short of nerve-wracking.
+Forget the whites of their eyes.
+All you could see was the red glow of cigarettes being puffed on by other riders!
 To get to the hospital, you had to go down a big hill which was home to a piggery.
 A lot of the trusted patients worked there feeding the animals and on that first ride past, all I could hear was someone screaming out, “get this down ya gut, you *&T)@@##”.
 I took off so fast you could not see me for dust.
 Pigs might fly but I was praying they would not do it just now!

 Once there, I had to report to the administration block where I got my ward allocation.
 I was then taken to ward 3.
 I was more than a bit shocked when we got there.
 The female patients were all stark naked.
 I was given the job of ensuring that each of them got a shower.

 After that ordeal, we went to the day room with Sister Kennedy.
 The original Nurse Ratched.
-She was in charge and handed me a bunch of keys with the instructions never leave a door unlocked – to always lock the door behind you.
-And never EVER let the patients out after dark to go to the toilet (yes, in those days, the conveniences were anything but).
+She was in charge and handed me a bunch of keys with the instructions to never leave a door unlocked – to always lock the door behind you.
+And never EVER let the patients out after dark to use the outhouse (yes, in those days, the conveniences were anything but).

 After a long sigh, I said “okay but I will wait.
 Don’t be long.”

 Next morning when reporting to ward 3, Sister Kennedy was waiting.
 She bellowed “what did I tell you about letting the patient’s out after dark!”
 I pleaded my case, such as it was, while she shoved a form into my hand.
 “Lucky for you she was caught boarding the train for Sydney.”
 As punishment, Sister Kennedy cut the young girls hair off- ever last strand – and she was then locked in a cage with a warning to staff that if anyone gave her a cigarette, it would be instant dismissal.
 I had to check her records.
 I had to know why she had been put in the hospital to start with.
 To my astonishment, It had nothing to do with mental health.
 She had been mixing with a bad crowd and her parents, unable to control her, had her committed.
 Those are not reasons for incarceration in an almost medieval institution.
-Learning these facts, I could only feel pity for her.
+Learning these facts, I saw her in a whole new light.

 The next day I had to report to another ward.
 I was told to prepare all of the patients for shock therapy.
-Watching the patient’s convulse was hard, as no anesthesia was used.
+Watching the patient’s convulse was hard.
 My duty was to console them with a cup of tea.
 This was what we did all that day.

-My next rostered shift was night shift 12pm till 6am.
-My first night duties were to keep the coal loaded in the fires all night.
-Come early morning, by then a bit worse for wear, I was ordered to go outside and pick up all of the rubbish.
-After this I was ordered to go wake the real nurses, accommodated on the grounds in a secure area, for day shift.
+My next rostered shift was the graveyard starting at midnight.
+My first duty on this shift was to keep the coal loaded in the fires.
+Come early morning, by then a bit worse for wear, I was ordered to go outside and pick up all of the litter.
+After this I was ordered to go and wake the real nurses, accommodated on the grounds in a secure area, for day shift.

-They had their own morgue out in the back of one of the buildings where the bodies would be taken for experiments.
+They had their own morgue out in the back of one of the buildings where deceased patients would be taken burial preparation or for study.
 At these times, you would catch glimpses of strangers in suits, sometimes with medical bags in hand.
 No one talked about them, or what they were doing.
 No one dared.
 There was a Cold War in full swing, and no one was immune from contributing – not even the dead.
 I have to wonder now if any of them actually died as a result of psychiatric experiments.
 Over the years, such things have been found to have happened in other institutions in NSW and indeed, around the world.
 There are many stories to tell about Morisset Mental Hospital.
 But the old punchline applies: You had to be there to see it, to believe it, to spend the rest of your life trying to UNsee it.